Temperance River State Park

 The Temperance River State Park campground sits between Highway 61 and Lake Superior- giving guests great access to the mouth of the river and the lake.
 This campground is not open year-round.
 The lower campground is typically open from April through November while the upper campground is open March through December.
 There are 52 drive-in sites, 2 pull-through sites, 18 electric sites, and 6 cart-in sites.

-Wheelchair accessible showers and flush toilets are available seasonally, usually May-October with a new shower building in the summer of 2020.
+Wheelchair-accessible showers and flush toilets are available seasonally, usually May-October with a new shower building in the summer of 2020.
 Vault toilets are available around the park, some open year-round.

 Most cell phone users report that their phones receive some service in the campground and near the mouth of the river.
 Cell phone service will not be reliable as you move further up the river.
 Depending on the carrier, mobile service may not be available at all.

 There are no charging stations at Temperance River State Park.
 The nearest charging stations are located at Surfside on Lake Superior about a mile northeast.
 The Clipper Creek charger is available for guests of Surfside only.
 You can also find Clipper Creek charging stations at Bluefin Grille and CoHo Cafe in Tofte (again, you need to be a guest of the restaurants to use the charging stations).
 A Tesla charging station is located at Lutsen Resort in Lutsen for their guests and patrons at the restaurant.
+A public charging station can be found in downtown Lutsen at Clearview General Store.

 Information on this page is subject to change.
 For current information, including contact information, current hours of operation, and camping information please visit the official Temperance River State Park DNR website.